20% off your first purchase with code: SHOP24

 • Limits Progress: Young children learn best when they are exposed to rich language and vocabulary.
 Developing readers benefit from encountering new words, sentence structures, and complex ideas, even if they may not fully comprehend every aspect of the text.
 A leveled library limits their access to these things and impedes their progress as readers.

-For all of these reasons, it's critical to provide children with books that match their interests and challenge their abilities, rather than confine them to a those that fit into a narrow range of levels.
+For all of these reasons, it’s critical to provide children with books that match their interests and challenge their abilities, rather than confine them to those that fit into a narrow range of Lexile levels.

-Where to Get Books for Your Own Library
+Where to Get Books For Your Library

 Before you can start organizing your books, you have to find some, right?
 If it’s your first year teaching or have just had a big change in grade levels, you may be looking to round out your book collection.